Orientalosuchina: Origins and dispersal

 Whether or not the group dates to the Campanian or Maaastrichtian, it is considered most likely that their ancestors entered Asia through a land bridge formed by what is now Beringia, which according to Massonne and colleagues would have furthermore profited from the lower eustatic sea levels of the Maastrichtian.
 Alternatively to the dispersal via Beringia, it has been proposed that orientalosuchins could have plausibly arrived in Asia not directly from America but through Europe, justified through the presence of the putative stem-alligatoroids like Diplocynodon in Paleogene Europe.
 However, this hypothesis was proposed specifically to explain the distribution of some Paleogene forms and predates the concept of Orientalosuchina, meaning it does not consider subsequent Cretaceous records.
 Both routes suggest a terrestrial dispersal for Orientalosuchina, which ties into the fact that unlike crocodyloids and gavialoids, alligatoroids are presumed to have lost their salt glands early in their evolution, greatly restricting their ability to traverse saltwater.

+The closest thing to evidence for North American orientalosuchins might be specimen UCMP 164865, an alligatoroid of uncertain placement discovered in the Hancock Mammal Quarry of the Eocene Clarno Formation.
+The animal, which has not been named, shares several features with various orientalosuchins and has been noted for its unique geographic position relative to other Paleogene alligatoroids from North America.
+While alligatoroids were at that point common east and south of the Rocky Mountains, the Claro Formation crops out west of the Rockies in the state of Oregon and preserves both fauna and flora that are more similar to contemporary Asian sites.
+Due to this, Stout and colleagues regard the idea of orientalosuchins having emigrated back to North America by the Eocene or even had a generally wider distribution as at least possible.
+However, the exact placement of the Clarno Formation alligatoroid remains unclear.